 PH.
 Print History and Culture

-The department collects original materials and reference works that support research into material history and print culture.
-Processed highlights include 17th and 18th century monographs and contemporary zines and restaurant menus.
-We are also working on a project to conserve and catalog a rare books collection of over 6,000 volumes from 1382 to the present day in a variety of genres, formats and languages.
+The department collects original materials that highlight the history of the book and publishing.
+Processed items include 17th and 18th century monographs and contemporary zines, artists' books and chapbooks.
+We are also working on a project to conserve and catalog a rare books collection of over 2,000 volumes from 1382 to the present in a variety of genres, formats and languages.

-Abstract The Don Quixote Collection is comprised of thirteen editions and related works of Miguel De Cervantes' masterpiece spanning over 300 years.
-The collection contains original editions of Don Quixote translated into English, Spanish, and Italian in a variety of sizes and bindings, in addition to facsimile editions and related works by other authors.
+Abstract The Don Quixote Collection is comprised of valuable editions of and related works about Miguel De Cervantes’ Don Quixote spanning over 300 years.
+The collection contains original and facsimile editions in English, Spanish, and Italian, in a variety of sizes and bindings, and related works by other authors.

 Abstract Spanning over 300 years, the Early Rare Books Collection is comprised of 41 editions.
 It includes early printed books in about equal numbers from the 16th and 17th centuries, and one 14th century bound manuscript.
 The collection contains original editions in a variety of sizes, languages, and bindings as well as facsimile editions.

-Abstract The John E. Parsons, Jr. Collection consists of one hundred forty eight volumes in forty one editions of Western text.
+Abstract The John E. Parsons, Jr. Collection consists of 148 volumes.
 The collection covers a wide range of subjects, including poetry, drama, and political and philosophical discourse.
 The publication dates span the period 1650 to 1903, and the locations include 18 cities throughout Europe and the United States.

 Abstract This collection contains 150 objects from a portfolio set of “Pages From the Past”, collected and distributed by the now-defunct Society of Foliophiles in New York.
 They are individual leaves from original printed books and manuscripts in several languages, providing a compact yet extensive history of Western bookmaking from ancient Sumeria to the twentieth-century United States.